payfazz/docker-sh/README.md

 "
 ```

-then make it executable by `chmod 755 nginx`, after that, you can run this file, `./nginx help` will give you more info.
+then make it executable by `chmod 755 nginx`, after that, you can execute this file, `./nginx help` will give you more info. (see Available Command below)

 #### Variable and hook function.
 Variable: